rbwatson/to-do-service-sp25/docs/index.md

 # To-Do Service API

-This is a mock API to simulate the REST interface of an imaginary service.
+This mock API simulates the REST interface of an imaginary service.

 The To-Do Service provides a cloud-hosted task list through which